grafana/agent/docs/sources/flow/concepts/clustering.md

 Peers communicate over HTTP/2 on the agent's built-in HTTP server.
-Each node must be configured to accept connections from one another on the address defined by the `--server.http.listen-addr` flag.
+Each node must be configured to accept connections from one another on the address defined or inferred in `--cluster.advertise-address`.

 Each cluster member’s name must be unique within the cluster.
 Nodes which try to join with a conflicting name are rejected.

-If the advertised address is not explicitly set, the agent tries to find a suitable one from the `eth0` and `en0` local network interfaces.
+If the advertised address is not explicitly set, the agent tries to infer a suitable one from the `eth0` and `en0` local network interfaces.

 The ports on the join-addresses list default to the port of the node’s HTTP